 Proverbs 13:11 – Dishonest money dwindles away, but whoever gathers money little by little makes it grow.

 Proverbs 13:22 – A good person leaves an inheritance for their children’s children, but a sinner’s wealth is stored up for the righteous.

-1. In the last couple of chapters the author has been talking about some lofty concepts including faith of Old Testament saints, discipline from God, the old and new covenants, and God’s eternal kingdom.
+1. In the last couple of chapters the author has been talking about some lofty concepts, including the faith of Old Testament saints, discipline from God, the Old and New Covenants, and God’s eternal kingdom.
 While a number of applications such as Hebrews 12:1-2 have been mixed in, there has been a lot of doctrine and teaching.
-Now in the last chapter the author seems to put the frosting on the cake.
+Now in the last chapter the author seems to finish with the frosting on the cake.
 He has built the foundation of the Christian faith, demonstrating that Jesus is superior to everything and everyone else.
 Now he begins hammering home a number of practical applications for believers.
 Believing in Jesus should affect our daily lives and change how we treat other people, both strangers and those closest to us.

-2. Let love of the brethren continue – Paul said the the greatest three attributes for believers were faith, hope, and love, love being the greatest (see 1 Cor 13).
-Because of its importance we often see believers exhorted to love one another.
+2. Let love of the brethren continue – Paul said the greatest three attributes for believers were faith, hope, and love, love being the greatest (see 1 Corinthians 13).
+Because of its importance, we often see believers exhorted to love one another.
 This should be the staple of Christian fellowship.
 If an unbeliever walked into your fellowship or church, would they see this taking place?
 What are some practical ways you can demonstrate love for the brethren?

 3. The author tells us that we should be hospitable to strangers.
 This is not a surprising instruction.
 But his reason is a little bit unexpected.
 The reason he gives is that by showing hospitality to strangers we might actually be doing it for angels.
 We can learn many things from this verse: